Chia-Network/chialisp-web/docs/getting_started/first_smart_coin.md

 title: First Smart Coin
 ---

-By now, you should understand what Chialisp is and how you can use it to write simple programs and modules that can be run on the command-line.
-In this guide, we are going to write a simple **puzzle**, lock a coin with it, and finally spend the coin following the rules we specified.
+By now, you should understand what Chialisp is and how you can use it to write programs and modules that can be run on the command-line.
+In this guide, we are going to write a simple **puzzle**, use it to lock a **coin** with a password, and finally spend it.
+This example is insecure for a variety of reasons which will be explained after, but it's a good tool for learning how smart coins work.

 ## Prerequisites